rayaman/multi/README.md

 Threads
 -------
-These fix the hold problem that you get with regular objects, and they work exactly the same!
+These fix the hold problem that you get with regular objects, and they work the same!
 They even have some extra features that make them really useful.</br>
 ```lua
 require("multi")
 test=multi:newThreadedProcess("main") -- you can thread processors and all Actors see note for a list of actors you can thread!